GabriWar/LARBS/README.md

 ```
 sh garbs.sh
 ```
-or if youre using an nvidia GPU:
+(EXPERIMENTAL!!!!!)or if youre using an nvidia GPU:
 ```
 sh garbsn.sh
 ```